 See also the Studies site for current students

-The University of Tampere (UTA), situated in one of Finland 's most vibrant student cities, is one of the largest and most competitive universities in Finland offering a wide range of courses and outstanding facilities for learning.
+The University of Tampere (UTA), situated in one of Finland's most vibrant student cities, is one of the largest and most competitive universities in Finland offering a wide range of courses and outstanding facilities for learning.
 UTA is committed to scientific research and advanced teaching focused on society, its economy, administration and culture as well as on public health, wellbeing and education.
-Today the University registers more than 15, 000 full time students studying in its six Faculties: Economics and Administration, Education, Humanities, Information Sciences, Medicine and Social Sciences.
-A number of independent institutes are affiliated to the University: the Library, the Computer Centre, the Language Centre, the Institute of Medical Technology, the Tampere School of Public Health, the Institute for Extension Studies, the Research Institute for Social Sciences, Regea Institute for Regenerative Medicine and the Finnish Social Science Data Archive.
+Today the University registers more than 15,000 full time students studying in its nine Schools: BioMediTech, School of Communication, Media and Theatre, School of Education, School of Heatlh Sciences, School of Information Sciences, School of Language, Translation and Literary Studies, School of Management, School of Medicine and School of Social Sciences and Humanities.
+A number of independent institutes are affiliated to the University: the Library, the Language Centre, the Institute for Advanced Social Research and the Finnish Social Science Data Archive.

 The academic year at UTA starts in August/September.
 It is divided into two semesters each consisting of two periods.
 The first two periods constitute the Autumn Semester.
 The Spring Semester, which starts in January, is composed of the third and the fourth period.
 There is a Christmas vacation of two weeks after the second period.
 The summer vacation runs from the end of the fourth period until the start of the new academic year.

 The four-period system does not apply to the School of Medicine, in which teaching is structured on a two-semester system.

 |Autumn Semester 2014||Spring Semester 2015|

 |Period I: 1 Sep - 24 Oct||Period III: 7 Jan - 13 March|

 |Period II: 27 Oct - 19 Dec||Period IV: 16 March - 31 July|